j3k00/movinator-web/README.md

 ## References

-* The inspiration for the compiler is the paper ["mov is Turing-complete"], by Stephen Dolan](http://drwho.virtadpt.net/files/mov.pdf).
+* The inspiration for the compiler is the paper ["mov is Turing-complete", by Stephen Dolan](http://drwho.virtadpt.net/files/mov.pdf).